 In 2012 an elegant simplicity and a fine attention to detail turned a corner of Hamilton Island into the best resort in the world.
-Georgia Rickard sees if qualia still stands up to those accolades in 2015 (photography: Elise Hassey)
+Is that still the case?
+We find out. (photography: Elise Hassey)

 The best resort in the world?
 Here?
 Such was the cry that went up in 2012, when the honour of all honours was bestowed on a humble local business in our own Sunshine State – and on the island most commonly popularised as the 1980s home of the high-rise holiday, no less.

 Australians may have moved past the cringing cries about our culture (or lack thereof), but our shock at such an announcement uncovered the truth of it all: we haven’t actually moved very far.
 Surely there had been some mistake we said to ourselves, only half-believing the announcement.
 And when it was confirmed: then surely the resort is run by foreigners.
 It must be.
 Mustn’t it?

 It was 2007 when qualia (deliberately spelled with a lower case ‘q’, ‘as a reflection of the relaxed, understated nature of this property’) first tumbled onto the market.
 As with all resorts new and shiny in Australia – of which there weren’t many at the time, given that the various disasters of the GFC were culminating in a heated climax – qualia was quickly embraced; bumped to the top of domestic lists as The Place To Go.

 Soapie star sightings were almost guaranteed.
 The spa, the daybeds, the lovely weather, the views and the bathtubs; these things were commented on dutifully by press and the resort declared an all-round delightful addition to the top of the Australian hotel roster.